ssciwr/onehealth-db/README.md

 # OneHealth project - Database

+(to be updated...)

+Scripts for working with the database, including:

+#### Input data downloading and processing

-Scripts for downloading and processing GRIB & netCDF files.
+* downloading GRIB & netCDF files from [Climate Data Store](https://cds.climate.copernicus.eu/) (ERA5-Land)

-TBU.
+* longitudes in each netCDF file are adjusted from (0-360) to (-180 to 180)
+* temperatures in each netCDF file are converted from Kelvin to Celsius

 ## Setting up CDS API
 To use  CDS API for downloading data, you need to first create an account on CDS to obtain your personal access token.